 I saw her about a year later. she had moved about two blocks away.
 She wasn’t feeling well.
 She had another baby a few months earlier and she never fully recovered from the delivery.
 I asked her if she had gotten married, but she said no. The father of the baby was her present landlord.
 She was sorry she had moved out from my building.
 That was the last time I saw her.

 I never understood why my mother went to Mexico when Irma Serrano came to Back of the Yards to perform at the People’s Theater.
 She absolutely loved Irma Serrano.
 My mother had all her records.
 My mother saw all her movies.
 Yet, my mother went to Mexico the summer of 1970 when Irma Serrano came to People’s Theater.

-I have to admit that I thoroughly enjoyed the concert!
-Of course, that was also due to the fact that none of my friends saw me going to the People’s Theater that afternoon.
+I must admit that I thoroughly enjoyed the concert!
+Of course, that was also because none of my friends saw me going to the People’s Theater that afternoon.
 Luckily, the concert was on a Sunday afternoon when most of my friends spent the day visiting relatives.
-I recognized every song Irma sang because my mother always played them at home.
+I recognized every song Irma sang because my mother always played them at home on her 8-track player.
 The only time I didn’t like listening to my mother’s Mexican music was on Saturday mornings.
 She played her music starting at sunrise.
 If I told her to turn it down a little, she would yell at me for being lazy and staying in bed.
 I would put the pillow over my head and the music didn’t sound so loud that way.